-How about books on tape or Braille material?
+How about books on tape or Brailled material?

-The DSS advisor will provide the student information concerning recorded textbooks or material available in Braille.
+DSS counselor will provide the student information concerning recorded textbooks or material available in Braille.
 Students who are eligible for these services should contact Recordings for the Blind and Dyslexic and Braille Services.
 (See Disability Resources List) It is crucial that requests for taped books or material in Braille be made in a timely manner.
 Advanced planning is the key to having the books available on the first day of class.